pylonmc/pylon-docs/docs/en/creating-addons/custom-items/advanced-lore.md

 ```

 !!! success "Best practice"
-    Put description first, then instructions, then attributes.
+    Put description first, then instructions, then attributes, as shown in the above example.
 This helps keep things consistent across all of Pylon's items.

 ![formatting](img/attribute.png)